-The ongoing push to minimise and continually reduce our carbon footprint extends into every area of business.
+The need to continually reduce our carbon footprint extends into every area of business.
 Make sure your practice is using the tools that have the least impact

-Every year Larry Fink, the chairman and CEO of the world’s largest investor Blackrock, writes to the CEOs of the companies it has a stake in.
-His last two letters have focused on a single topic: sustainability.
+Every year Blackrock CEO Larry Fink writes to the CEOs of the companies it has a stake in.
+The letter sent just before the Covid-19 crisis focused on a single topic: sustainability.

-Fink told CEOs that business must 'reassess core assumptions about modern finance', concluding that 'climate risk is investment risk'.
+Fink told CEOs that businesses must 'reassess core assumptions about modern finance', concluding that, 'climate risk is investment risk'.

 What this means is that companies that do not consider the environment will find they are bottom of the pile when it comes to investment.
 This will also affect privately owned businesses because their clients, who are most likely under investment, will insist on ever-more sustainable solutions.